 2. Hold a high knee

-For this exercise, you're taking four to six steps before balancing on one foot as you bring the opposite leg into a high knee pause.
+For this walking workout, you're taking four to six steps before balancing on one foot as you bring the opposite leg into a high knee pause.
 Squeeze the glute of the leg that's still on the ground, push your hips forward, and draw your navel in towards your spine.
 "It's so important to work our bodies unilaterally," says Sims.
 "This helps to eliminate overcompensation and also helps your body neurologically practice balancing so that when you miss a curb or you trip, your body can minimize injury risk because you've introduced these balancing movement patterns."

 3. Do some 'butt zaps'